RenderKit/oidn/README.md

         ccmake ..

--   Make sure to properly set build mode and enable the components you need, etc.; then type 'c'onfigure and 'g'enerate.
+-   Make sure to properly set build mode and enable the components you need, etc.; then type ’c’onfigure and ’g’enerate.
 When back on the command prompt, build it using

         make